wankhede04/basic-math/README.md

 ### A basic math game of addition between two numbers of single digit to know the brain efficiency.

+## Pre-requisites
+- Angular version 7 should be installed on your system.
+- `yarn` or `npm` should be installed on your system.

 ## Install dependencies
 ```bash
     yarn install -OR- npm install